top of page

 There are adults who will praise the 11+ exam explaining just how good it was for them and others who suggest that they were devastated when they failed.

-I found a rather dated but still very relevant onlineelevenplus exam on the BBC web site.
+I found a rather dated, I hope that it still works, but still very relevant onlineelevenplus exam on the BBC web site.
 It is only a test of 15 questions in 10 minutes as compared to what a child might face – upto 100 questions in 60 minutes.

 At one time the eleven plus exam was taken by almost every child in the UK but now the numbers are considerably fewer with many LEAs not setting this high stakes 11plus examination